samarthRathi/Data-Science-Salaries-Analysis/README.md

 EDA on the dataset ----> eda_salaries.ipynb.
-To see the output of the graphs, it can be seen at this link: https://drive.google.com/file/d/11AyZFORDWckDuRkeyGRAKcwre2sK6o6k/view?usp=sharing
+To see the output of the graphs, download the html file and open with Chrome.
+Html file can be found at this link: https://drive.google.com/file/d/11AyZFORDWckDuRkeyGRAKcwre2sK6o6k/view?usp=sharing

 Prediction with pycrate -----> Job Salaries Prediction with Pycrate